fpic

 Description

-Note: The fpic object requires that QuickTime be installed on your system to open any files other than PICT files.
+Note: The fpic object requires that QuickTime be installed on your system to open any files other than PNG files.
 If you are using Max on Windows, we recommend that you install QuickTime and choose a complete install of all optional components.

 Arguments